edthena/policies/privacy.md

 ### 5. Our Security and Data Storage Practices
 R3 Collaboratives cares about the security of your information and uses commercially reasonable physical, administrative, and technological safeguards to preserve the integrity and security of all information we collect.
+These safeguards can include, but are not limited to, password protection, need-based access, firewall and encryption, physical security controls for our office and company locations, employee training, and other such mechanisms.
+Our security team periodically reviews our information storage and security practices and updates our policies and practices as needed to address changing technologies and known threats.
 In the event that any information under our control is compromised as a result of a breach of security, we will take reasonable steps to investigate the situation and where appropriate, notify those Users whose information may have been compromised and take other steps,